 The more existing tooth characteristics need to be mask the thicker the porcelain layer needs to be.
 In addition, pressable ceramics need a little bit more space than feldspathic porcelains.
 They require a minimum reduction of 0.8 mm for pressing ingots and additional 0.3 to 0.4 mm for enamel layering techniques, while conventional feldspathic porcelains require only a 0.5 mm reduction at the gingival half and 0.75 mm at the incisal half.
 Porcelain veneers that are fabricated out of pressable porcelains require an over-the-edge preparation to stabilize the wax-up and the veneers on the stone models throughout the fabrication process.

 The tooth preparation for a porcelain veneer is always dictated by what the veneers needs to compensate for.
 Diagnostic wax-ups and smile designs using long-term provisionals are used for this.
-Based on the optimum position and dimensions of a prcelain veneers, which is indicated by preparation guides that are fabricated on the diagnostic wax-up of the patient's models, the cosmetic dentist determines how much tooth structure needs to be removed.
-Since cosmetic dentistry does not use opaque porcelains that would make a tooth look very artifial, the shade of the underlying tooth structure needs to be considered.
+Based on the optimum position and dimensions of a porcelain veneers, which is indicated by preparation guides that are fabricated on the diagnostic wax-up of the patient's models, the cosmetic dentist determines how much tooth structure needs to be removed.
+Since cosmetic dentistry does not use opaque porcelains that would make a tooth look very artful, the shade of the underlying tooth structure needs to be considered.
 A porcelain veneer needs a minimum thickness of 0.2 to 0.3 mm for each shade change.
 This means that a change by three shades would require a minimum thickness of 0.9 mm in an ideal scenario.
 In addition, porcelain veneers of 0.3 mm thickness have been shown to crack easily.

 In short, the thickness of a porcelain veneers is determined by the amount of desired shade change and the final tooth position, which is dictated by functional and aesthetic parameters.